jlapeyre/Qurt.jl/DesignConsiderations.md

 * `Rx` gates.
 Need to support explicit parameter.
 Float and exact rational.
 Units of angle should be such that one rotation is `1` or maybe `2`.
 For example in Julia, you can have `Rx(1//4)`. (could use zero-cost units in Julia, but probably introduces unneeded complexity, unless it is converted to canonical form immediately) Need to support symbolic and/or lazy parameter.
 Tempting to use parametric type in Julia.
 But maybe not the best approach.
 Also need to support different implementations in the same way that we do for `X`.

-* For `enum` representation.
-An `Int64` is probably sufficient.
-Reserve ranges for different things.
+* For `enum` representation: `Int64` is probably best choice.
+Reserve ranges for different classes of ops.
 The numeric ranges are like block 1 = (1,...,1000). etc. Or limits are powers of 2, etc.
     * block 1: 1q built-in parameterless gates with no implementation information.
 Check value.
 If it is $<1000$, you don't need to look anything up.
         * barriers etc can be contiguous with these, but separated from unitaries.